Tehsurfer/MAPcore-Documentation/source/RatSCG.rst

 Overview
 ********

 Mapping of neuroanatomical connectivity is illustrated using rat superior cervical ganglion (SCG) data from Steve Lewis’ group at CWRU and rat brainstem data from Don Bolser’s group at UFL.
-This knowledge is modelled in ApiNATOMY, and assimilated into the SPARC SciGraph, to demonstrate cross-domain data linkage.
+This knowledge is modelled in `ApiNATOMY <http://open-physiology.org/demo/open-physiology-viewer/docs/>`_, and assimilated into the SPARC SciGraph, to demonstrate cross-domain data linkage.
 The Bolser and Lewis work has three major areas of physiological complementarity:

 **Larynx/Trachea**: The sensory (Bolser) and motor (Lewis) limbs of protective mechanisms for the upper respiratory tract are captured in the connectivity model.